PvPClt/project/album_en.md

 — Allow me to present you with this personalized pistol, in recognition of your service to the Motherland.
 It will encourage you in difficult moments.
 It won’t let you falter.
-And, I trust, it will provide a solution in any hopeless situation.
+And, I am sure, it will be your salvation in any hopeless situation.

 **Official:**